Augusta Dejerine-Klumpke: Eviction from Salpêtrière Hospital

 Like Klumpke, Joseph Jules Dejerine was a student of Alfred Vulpian.
 Competing neurologists studied under Jean-Martin Charcot, including Pierre Marie.
 In 1892, Dejerine challenged Marie to a duel over their publications on the etiology of sensory ataxia.
 No shots were fired, but the men remained rivals for life.

 Charcot died in 1893, and his position as chair of neurology at Pitié-Salpêtrière Hospital was given to Fulgence Raymond.
 After Raymond's death in 1910, Klumpke became chair.

 When Dejerine died in 1917, Marie became chair.
 He gave Dejerine-Klumpke 15 days to clear out her husband's documents and leave.
-She instead transferred all of Dejerine's materials from the neurology department to the pathology department, and started the Dejerine Foundation with their daughter Yvonne to preserve Dejerine's work.
-She then worked as a medical officer in the Hôtel National des Invalides, where she earned the French Medal of Honor, and was promoted to Officer of the Legion of Honour.
+She instead transferred all of Dejerine's materials from the neurology department to the pathology department, and started the Dejerine Foundation with their daughter Yvonne Sorrel-Dejerine to preserve Dejerine's work.

+Dejerine-Klumpke then worked as a medical officer in the Hôtel National des Invalides, where she earned the French Medal of Honor, and was promoted to Officer of the Legion of Honour.